-I recently received an email from a student -from a university other than where I work- asking for my collaboration to validate an instrument of his degree work.
-The student proposed “to describe the degree of influence and persuasion that can be generated to a certain group of civilians, from advertisements built based on portray a certain stimulus in the mind of the consumer.
-Basically create responses and behaviors, from an audiovisual product that addresses any of the three brains of the human being (cortex, limbic and reptilian)” (my italics).
+I recently received an email from a student -from a university other than the one where I work- in which he asked for my collaboration to validate an instrument for his degree project.
+The student wanted to “describe the degree of influence and persuasion that can be generated in a certain group of civilians, based on advertisements constructed to capture a certain stimulus in the mind of the consumer.
+Basically, to create responses and behaviors from an audiovisual product that addresses one of the three brains of the human being (cortex, limbic and reptilian)” (my italics).

 The Dragons of Eden by scientist Carl Sagan (1980)

 The expression “triune brain” was introduced by Paul MacLean in 1969 in a series of three lectures, but these were not published until four years later (MacLean, 1973).
-Starting from the emotional theory of James Papez (1937) MacLean developed the concept of the “visceral” brain (MacLean, 1949) which he later renamed limbic system in 1952, suggesting new structures (hippocampus, amygdala, and cingulate gyrus) to those suggested by Papez.
-The expression “limbic" was inherited from Paul Broca, who used it in 1850 to refer to the rim-shaped part of the cerebral cortex (from the Latin limbus).
+Starting from the emotional theory of James Papez (1937) MacLean developed the concept of the “visceral” brain (MacLean, 1949) which he later renamed the limbic system in 1952, suggesting new structures (hippocampus, amygdala and cingulate gyrus) to those suggested by Papez.
+The expression “limbic” he inherited from Paul Broca, who used it in 1850 to refer to the rim-shaped part of the cerebral cortex (from the Latin limbus).

 The triune brain model.